souptik-samanta/ChaosCompiler/README.md

 ##  Features

--  **automatic multicolor printing** (
-- will be really fast
+- will be really fast(core xy)
 - will use a pi 4 for its calcs and all
+- automatic multicolor printing
 - auto print remover
+- Big 310 X 310 X 380
+- Auto bed leveling
 ---

 ##  Thought Process

-I went *as cheap as humanly possible*, sourcing *everything* within India :indiaparrot:.
+I went *as cheap as humanly possible*, sourcing *everything* within India.
 Spoiler alert: **India is expensive af** when it comes to hobby electronics.